 Please note that the Antivirus software can help to protect your system against any security threats or virus.
 It is not recommended to disable in most cases.
 However, you can temporarily disable and re-enable it after installing the required software.
 Your computer may be easily affected by Virus, Malware or Spyware when you are connected to a network or Internet after disabling the antivirus software.

 Share this How to Whitelist Googleupdate.exe for Windows 10 article with your chrome freak.
-Also, like this article on all the social platform and help us to reach more people.
+Also, this article on all the social platforms and help us to reach more people.
 If you think we missed any other method?
 Let us know in the comments below and we try to add this application to this list.
 Feel free to contact us if you have any queries with tech.
-Cheers! 🙂
+Cheers!